theop-55410/Project-3/README.md

 - I want to create a P2E game using smart contracts,

-- So that players can spend and earn tokens
+- So that players can purchase, bet and win tokens

 ## Acceptance Criteria